 These are two different beasts.
 For example, a CTO will have lots of software engineering expertise.
 In contrast, the ideal CIO candidate is going to have a long history of working in a company's IT department.

-No one person will have the skill set to excel in both roles, nor will he be able to effectively manage the workload of each position.
+No one person will have the skill set to excel in both roles, nor will they be able to effectively manage the workload of each position.

 CIO salary vs. CTO salary

 Looking to fill an executive position?
 Check out Chief Revenue Officer Job Description: What Does a CRO Do?